Jakub-Lukac/JS-Project-Y2S1-Client-Side-Scripting/README.md

       - Processing Pokémon Data:

         - Filters Pokémon based on the user-selected types (selectedTypes from app.js).
+        - Filters Pokemon based on the user-selected weight class (selectedWeightClass from app.js)
-        - Extracts and structures data such as Pokémon names, abilities, types, and encounter locations.
+        - Extracts and structures data such as Pokémon names, abilities, types, encounter locations and weight.

       - Fetching Additional Data: